 Before he died, Sterling Seagraves participated in Internet forums where he told increasingly unbelievable stories about many people he knew being murdered by the CIA with all sorts of exotic spy weapons — "snuffed" was the term he always used.
 He complained at length that none of his journalism colleagues would help him and Peggy with their book.
 Even one, the political scientist Chalmers Johnson who was a China specialist and shared the Seagraves' distrust of Japan, could not get entirely on board with their quest.
 In reviewing their 2003 book, he wrote:

-Another author, David Gillin, felt compelled to devote an entire book to debunking the Seagraves' version of history.
+Another author, Donald Gillin, felt compelled to devote an entire book to debunking the Seagraves' version of history.
 In his 1986 book Falsifying China's History about Sterling's earlier work, he wrote:

 Given the lack of any findings and the shaky nature of the most prominent support for there being any truth to the legend of Yamashita's Gold, we can summarize a few points about the Yamashita's Gold story: